valerieliang/working-memory-task/README.md

 This experiment evaluates your visual working memory by gauging how accurately you can recall a visual stimulus you just saw for a short period of time.

 Be sure to update the condition files to have the correct pathway when running the experiment.
+Copy and paste your results inot the analysis file and refresh the pivot table to generate a summary of your data.

 ### Remember and know paradigm:
 According to this theory, an individual makes a "remember" response when recollection has occurred.
 A know response is made when recollection has not occurred, and the individual must decide whether they recognize the target item solely on familiarity.